ondrejfuhrer/plex-subtitle-normalizer/README.md

 3: Serie 5
 ```

-If you specify `verbose` for the previous command (meaning `subtitle_normalize info verbose`) then all the episode folders will be mentioned in the `Missing subtitles section`:
+If you specify `verbose` for the previous command (meaning `subtitle_normalize info verbose`) then all the episode folders will be mentioned in the `[Missing subtitles]` section:
 ```
-Library informations
+Library information
 Library root: /Users/current_user/Movies/

 [Media files]: 125